On first-order transductions of classes of graphs

 The {\em bandwidth} of a graph $G$ is defined as

-For us, a \emph{class of graphs} means a set of unlabeled graphs, that is, of graphs considered up to isomorphism.
+For us, a \emph{class of graphs} (or a \emph{graph property}) means a set of unlabeled graphs, that is, of graphs considered up to isomorphism.
+Similarly, a \emph{class property} is a set of classes of graphs.
 We extend graph operations to graph classes naturally.
-For example, for a class $\Cc$ of graphs, we denote by $\Cc\join K_1$ the class obtained from $\Cc$ by adding an apex to each graph of $\Cc$; also, for two classes of graphs $\Cc_1$ and $\Cc_2$, we denote by $\Cc_1+\Cc_2$ the class $\{G_1\union G_2\colon G_1\in\Cc_1, G_2\in \Cc_2\}$.
-Note that we refrain to using the notation $\Cc_1\union\Cc_2$, as it this would better denote the disjoint union of the classes $\Cc_1$ and $\Cc_2$.
+For example, for a class~$\Cc$ of graphs, we denote by $\Cc\join K_1$ the class obtained from $\Cc$ by adding an apex to each graph of $\Cc$; also, for two classes of graphs $\Cc_1$ and $\Cc_2$, we denote by $\Cc_1+\Cc_2$ the class $\{G_1\union G_2\colon G_1\in\Cc_1, G_2\in \Cc_2\}$.
+Note that we refrain to using the notation $\Cc_1\union\Cc_2$, as this would better denote the disjoint union of the classes $\Cc_1$ and $\Cc_2$.
 If $f$ is a graph parameter (such as $\omega$ or ${\rm pw}$) and $\Cc$ is a class of graphs, then $f(\Cc)$ denotes $\sup\{f(G)\colon G\in\Cc\}$.
-A class $\Cc$of graphs is \emph{monotone} if every subgraph of a graph in $\Cc$ belongs to $\Cc$; it is \emph{hereditary} if every induced subgraph of a graph in $\Cc$ belongs to $\Cc$.
-A class of graph $\Cc$ is \emph{weakly sparse} if there exists an integer $t$ such that no graph in $\Cc$ contains~$K_{t,t}$ as a subgraph.
+A class~$\Cc$ of graphs is \emph{monotone} if every subgraph of a graph in $\Cc$ belongs to $\Cc$; it is \emph{hereditary} if every induced subgraph of a graph in $\Cc$ belongs to $\Cc$.
+The {\em monotone closure} of a class $\Cc$ is the class of all the subgraphs of graphs in $\Cc$, while the \emph{hereditary closure} of $\Cc$ is the class of all the induced subgraphs of graphs in $\Cc$.

+A class of graph $\Cc$ is \emph{weakly sparse} if there exists an integer $t$ such that no graph in~$\Cc$ contains~$K_{t,t}$ as a subgraph.
 A class of graphs $\Cc$ is \emph{addable} if the disjoint union of any two graphs in~$\Cc$ is also in~$\Cc$, that is: $G_1,G_2\in\Cc\Rightarrow G_1\union G_2\in\Cc$.
 Every class of graphs we consider in this paper contains the \emph{empty graph}, that is, the graph with no vertex and no edge.
 Thus, a class of graphs $\Cc$ is addable if and only if $\Cc=\Cc+\Cc$.